bennytieu/ea-smell-detector-prototype/CONTRIBUTING.md

-Using JAXB, you would:
+# Using JAXB:

-1. Bind the schema for the XML document.
+1. Bind the schema for the XML document: \
-2. Unmarshal the document into Java content objects.
-The Java content objects represent the content and organization of the XML document, and are directly available to your program.

-For 1.
-Binding \
-``xjc.sh -p de.example.model archimate3_model.xsd -d src``
+``xjc.sh -p de.example.model archimate3_model.xsd -d src`` \
 If needed compile with \
 ``javac example/model/*.java``

-For 2.
-Unmarshalling \
-use the program
+2. Unmarshal the document into Java content objects.
+The Java content objects represent the content and organization of the XML document, and are directly available to your program. \
+``unmarshal(String xmlFile, Class<T> c, String xsdSchema)``
+3. Modify the content tree with ``ObjectFactory``
+4. Marshal the content tree into an XML-File (can be the same as before) \
+``marshal(Object jaxbElement, String xmlFile, String xsdSchema)``

+The marshalling and unmarshalling functionality is provided in the ``de.example.jaxb`` package.
+Currently the bound classes for the model are located in the ``de.example.model`` package.